 Understanding GPC and Its Importance

 GPC, also known as Size Exclusion Chromatography (SEC), is a technique used to separate and analyze macromolecules based on their hydrodynamic volume rather than their chemical properties.
-The primary goal is to determine:
+The primary goal of Gel Permeation Chromatography (GPC) analysis is to determine:

 - Number-average molecular weight (Mn)